PitchBook blog

 Your resource for all things PitchBook

-What is dry powder?
+What is dry powder in finance?

+For venture capital (VC) and private equity (PE) firms, dry powder refers to the amount of committed, but unallocated capital a firm has on hand.
+In other words, it’s an unspent cash reserve that’s waiting to be invested.
 The term “dry powder” dates back to the 1600s when warring armies used gunpowder to fire guns and cannons.
 Not only did soldiers have to store stashes of the powder for use at any given time, but they had to keep it dry in order for it to be effective in combat.
-A reserve that can be dipped into is a prevalent theme across many industries and jobs, including the financial space.

-3 ways investors use dry powder
+3 ways PE and VC investors use dry powder

 Dry powder can be used in many ways.
 For example, a venture capital firm could deploy some of its cash reserve to invest in a promising healthtech startup.
 A private equity firm could leverage its dry powder stockpile to buy out a distressed company and a corporation may reserve its capital in preparation for an add-on acquisition.

-1. To fuel growth for portfolio companies
+1. Fueling growth for portfolio companies

 Investment firms often go head-to-head while bidding, and more dry powder could mean the difference between closing the deal or not—especially in a competitive market.
 When it comes to portfolio companies, investors may use their cash stockpile to support and fuel growth in the areas where they need to.
 At the same time, reserving too high a level of dry powder could stifle growth or limit the value of investments.

-2. To solve near-term liquidity issues
+2. Addressing near-term liquidity issues

 Dry powder can also be thought of as a safety net in case of an economic downturn.
 In the world of alternative assets, where volatility and risk are a given, it can be extremely beneficial to have cash on hand.
 Firms or businesses with more dry powder are better positioned than their competitors, especially during prolonged periods of turbulence.
 Often, when a company needs short-term liquidity, it will turn to dry powder first.
 When a company does not have enough liquid assets or wants to find alternative solutions for short-term liquidity issues, it can look to other avenues.

-3. To capitalize on distressed-debt opportunities
+3. Capitalizing on special situations and distressed-debt opportunities

 Interested in fund performance?
 Download the latest PitchBook Benchmarks report, which includes a range of performance statistics across PE, VC, debt, real assets, fund-of-funds and secondaries strategies.